InnerSourceCommons/archive.innersourcecommons.org/resources/learningpath/index.md

 ## Contribute to the InnerSource Learning Paths!

 If you would like to get involved with the Learning Path work at InnerSource Commons, checkout the [README.md of the Learning Path Repository](https://github.com/InnerSourceCommons/InnerSourceLearningPath/) or join our Slack channel via the signup link in the left bar of this website and ask to join the [#learning-path] _Slack_ channel.
 Once there you'll see the conversations we're having about producing this content and can join the work.

 [InnerSource Commons]: https://www.innersourcecommons.org/
 [#learning-path]: https://innersourcecommons-inviter.herokuapp.com/

 [Introduction]: ./introduction
 [Product Owner]: ./product-owner
 [Trusted Committer]: ./trusted-committer
 [Contributor]: ./contributor
 [YouTubeChannel]: https://www.youtube.com/channel/UCoSPSd6Or4F_vpjo4SmyoEA
 [German Introduction]: ./introduction/de
 [Japanese Introduction]: ./introduction/ja
 [Chinese Introduction]: ./introduction/zh
 [Italian Introduction]: ./introduction/it
+[Russian Introduction]: ./introduction/ru
 [German Trusted Committer]: ./trusted-committer/de
 [Chinese Trusted Committer]: ./trusted-committer/zh
 [Japanese Contributor]: ./contributor/ja